gijit/gi/README.md

 Release v0.8.0 has command line history available with the up-arrow/down-arrow.
-This is a nice supplement to the the `:h` history listing and re-play facility.
+This is a nice supplement to the `:h` history listing and replay facility.
 Like traditional shell editing, we now have ctrl-a (move to beginning of line); ctrl-e (move to end of line);
 ctrl-k (cut); and ctrl-y (paste) at the REPL.